Raymond Moulton O'Brien

-Raymond Moulton Seághan O'Brien (1905 - 31 March 1977) was a British-born American businessman, founder of the far-right Irish United Christian Nationalist Party and a pretender to the extinct Earldom of Thomond and the Barony of Ibracken.
+Raymond Moulton Seághan O'Brien (29 December 1905 – 31 March 1977) was a British-born American businessman, founder of the far-right Irish United Christian Nationalist Party and a pretender to the extinct Earldom of Thomond and the Barony of Ibracken.
 He claimed to be the Prince of a fictitious microstate known as the Principality of Thomond.

+Background

+O'Brien was born in London, England to John Denis ("Dudley") O'Brien and Marian Gertrude Florence Moulton on 29 December 1905.
+His mother was an Englishwoman from Edgbaston, a well-off area in Birmingham, while his father was an Irish American (his great-grandfather having migrated from Dublin in the 1850s).
+His parents were married four months before he was born, at St Matthew’s Church in London.
+After five years, his parents divorced and his mother remarried Guy Athol Wilson-Weston, an officer in the British Indian Army; O'Brien's mother changed his name to Raymond Moulton Wilson-Weston as part of the new family set-up.
+He lived in the Governor's House, Lahore with his mother and step-father, a life of luxury with many servants.
+Although his mother and step-father divorced a few years later, O'Brien had been raised to believe that Guy was his true father and was devastated to find out this was not the case, causing him to have an identity crisis.

 Origin of claims

 In 1936 several American newspapers published Raymond Moulton O'Brien's claims to nobility.
 According to a Time article, his mother claimed that he was conceived by her first husband who was allegedly a claimant to the extinct title of the Earl of Thomond.
 O'Brien appealed to the Irish authorities for the recognition of his title and that same year a Mexican court issued a judgement decreeing that he was indeed the Earl of Thomond.
 This decree was ratified by France, Germany and Luxembourg.
 Following this, he wrote personally from New York to the Taoiseach of Ireland, Éamon de Valera, asking whether he would be allowed to use the titles of Earl of Thomond and Baron Ibracken.
 The Irish authorities made inquiries leading Thomas Sadleir of the College of Arms to confirm that O'Brien had no claim to the titles.

 The next year O'Brien wrote again to de Valera arguing against his refusal to accept O'Brien's claim.
 Thomas Sadleir was contacted again who told the Irish government that "there was nothing in law to prevent a man assuming and bearing any name he wished whether that name be in the form of a title or otherwise, provided that in doing so he did not infringe on the rights of some other individual".